udaan-com/snorql/snorql-extensions/README.md

 Explanation:

-This `ActiveQueryDTO` corresponds to the result that would be obtained when the query specified against `performance_activeQueries` in the `**sql-monitoring-conf.json`** is executed.
+This `ActiveQueryDTO` corresponds to the result that would be obtained when the query specified against `performance_activeQueries` in the `sql-monitoring-conf.json` is executed.

 ---

-4. Create `ActiveQueryInput` data class under the package `com.udaan.snorql.extensions.performance.models` & add the following lines
+4. Added `ActiveQueryInput` data class

 ```kotlin
 import com.udaan.snorql.extensions.performance.PerformanceEnums